DMTN-214

 When upgrading the Kafka version, you also may need to update the kafka.logMesageFormatVersion and kafka.interBrokerProtocolVersion.
 These change slowly, but old values can be incompatible with new Kafka versions.
 See Strimzi documentation on Kafka Versions to be sure.

-Then, follow the steps in 5.1 Deploying a change with Argo to apply these changes.
+Then, follow the steps in Deploying a change with Argo to apply these changes.

 See also: the Strimzi Documentation’s “9.5: Upgading Kafka”.

-5.3 Updating the Strimzi version
+Updating the Strimzi version#

 The current version of Strimzi used by the Alert Broker is updated and managed by Square.
 Any changes to the version should be discussed with them.
 If any specific changes are required, you probably want to read the Strimzi Documentation’s “9.
 Upgrading Strimzi”.
+The Strimzi application does not automatically sync to the latest version on phalanx and must be manually synced.
+This is to prevent Strimzi from automatically updated to a version which does not support the current Kafka version used by the Alert Broker.
+This requires monitoring of the Strimzi version supported by Square to keep both the Kafka version and Strimzi version in sync.

 The Strimzi version version is governed by the version referenced in github.com/lsst-sqre/phalanx’s applications/strimzi/Chart.yaml file.

-Then, apply the change in a way similar to that described in 5.1 Deploying a change with Argo.
+Then, apply the change in a way similar to that described in Deploying a change with Argo.
 Note though that you’ll be synchronizing the ‘strimzi’ application in Argo, not the ‘alert-stream-broker’ application in Argo.

-5.4 Resizing Kafka broker disk storage
+Resizing Kafka broker disk storage#

 Some reference reading: